Node

 context = InvokeContext(session_id="session-123")

-input_events = [ConsumeFromTopicEvent(...)] # List of consumed events
+input_datas = [ConsumeFromTopicEvent(...)] # List of consumed events

-async for output_event in node.a_invoke(context, input_events):
+async for output_event in node.invoke(context, input_datas):

 # Process each PublishToTopicEvent as it's generated